-- When there was damp still nights

-- Particularly in valleys and near rivers

-- Where there was a temperature inversion (i.e. cold damp air with warmer humid air above it)
+- Particularly in valleys and near rivers - Where there was a temperature inversion (i.e. cold damp air with warmer humid air above it)

 Environmental Concerns

 Concerns over the use of fireworks and their environmental impact have increased in recent years.
 It is important to consider not only the health and safety risks, but also environmental impacts such as: